kanishka-linux/reminiscence/README.md

     * install gunicorn: pip install gunicorn

-    * Instead of using **python manage.py runserver** command as mentioned in above instructions use following command:
+    * Instead of using **python manage.py runserver** command as mentioned in above instructions use following command.
+Users can change parameters according to need.
+Only make sure to keep value of **timeout** argument somewhat bigger.
+Larger timeout value is useful, if upload speed is slow and user want to upload relatively large body from web-interface.

              gunicorn --max-requests 1000 --workers 2 --thread 10 --timeout 300 --bind 0.0.0.0:8000 reminiscence.wsgi

     * Install **ngnix** using native package manager of distro and then make adjustments in nginx config files as given below.
 Following is sample configuration.
-Adjust it according to need
+Adjust it according to need, but pay special attention to **proxy_read_timeout** and **client_max_body_size** variables.
+Incorrect value of these two variables can make upload from web-interface impractical.

             worker_processes  1;